-- Term of agreement 2 years (with annual extension) from 13 February 2012. - Base salary, inclusive of retirement or pension contribution, for the year ended 30 June 2012 of US\$330,000, to be reviewed annually by the remuneration committee. - Payment of a termination benefit on early termination without notice by the Company, other than for gross misconduct, equal to the annual base salary.
+- Term of agreement 2 years (with annual extension) renegotiated from 1 March 2012. - Base salary, inclusive of retirement or pension contribution, for the year ended 30 June 2013 of US\$310,000, to be reviewed annually by the remuneration committee. - Payment of a termination benefit on early termination by the Company, other than for gross misconduct, equal to the annual base salary.